-Modeled after the Commission's Citizen Review Committee, we are assembling a committee ("Advisory Committee") comprised of workers, management, hiring managers, owners and members of the local community of Wareham to oversee our initiatives and assess our progress towards our above-mentioned goals.
-Isidro
+Trade Roots will continuously monitor its progress toward achieving its diversity goals and the overall success of its Diversity Program.
+Modeled after the Commission's Citizen Review Committee, we are assembling a committee ("Advisory Committee") composed of workers, management, hiring managers, owners and members of the local community of Wareham to oversee our initiatives and assess our progress towards our above-mentioned diversity goals.